tlayne/retroroller/README.md

 3. On partition 1 (fat32) edit `network.sh`
 4. Boot in OGA and wait for Emulation Station.

+NOTE: It's highly recommended that you have the ability to ssh in case something goes wrong!
+If you can't then you might be best with a more fully managed image.

 ### Obligatory Disclaimer

 <i>This image is still under heavy development.
 Some packages include